Ways Physicians Can Improve Dictation Efficiency - Ditto

 Importance of Accurate Physician Dictations

-Consider medical dictation as your patient’s healthcare story—get it wrong, and you’re basically playing a game of telephone with someone’s life.
-Clear dictations serve as the basis of patient treatment, as they guide every provider through the twists and turns of medical history while keeping the billing department from having a meltdown (anyone who worked in that department knows what I’m talking about).
+Consider medical dictation as your patient’s healthcare story.
+Get it wrong, and you risk turning critical information into a dangerous game of telephone.
+Clear dictations form the foundation of patient care, guiding every provider through a patient’s medical history while helping the billing department avoid unnecessary headaches.
+Anyone who has worked in that department knows exactly what that means.

 Common Causes of Poor Dictation Quality